 DBT treatment usually consists of a combination of DBT skills groups and individual therapy sessions.
 The individual therapy sessions allow you to have one-on-one contact with a trained therapist who will help you apply DBT skills to your daily life, address any obstacle that may arise and keep you motivated!

 Finding a DBT Therapist

-If you are interested in exploring DBT therapy, you should look for a therapist with specialized training and experience in DBT strategies.
-Andrea Throndson, on our team of clinicians, has that specialized training.
+If you're interested in exploring DBT therapy, it's important to look for a therapist with specialized training and experience in DBT strategies.
+Lakshmi Kalluri

 If you or someone you know may benefits from Dialectic Behavioral Therapy, please get in touch with us.
-We would be happy to discuss how Andrea Throndson may be able to help.
-Feel free to reach out to Andrea directly at firstname.lastname@example.org.
+We would be happy to discuss how our DBT specialists can help you start to feel better.